Valuing Water Initiative - Better Decisions Impacting Water

 Henk Ovink, Dutch Special Envoy for International Water Affairs

-The Valuing Water Initiative secretariat is hosted by the Government of the Netherlands for three years with the intention to be adopted by an international organization as it matures.
+The Valuing Water Initiative secretariat is hosted by the Government of the Netherlands.
+The contact persons are:

 - Niels Vlaanderen firstname.lastname@example.org